zkLinkProtocol/zklink-docs/docs/Product/Overview.md

 # Overview

 ---
-As a chain-to-chain DEX, zkLink functions as a middleware to connect separate public chains and layer2 protocols, providing users with DEX scenarios with cross-chain assets in a time/monetary-cost friendly manner.

-zkLink supports **the connection between EVM-compatible public chains and EVM-incompatible chains**, where users can link to heterogeneous blockchain accounts and permanently enjoy chain interoperability with a user-experience similar to CEX.

-At user end, you can play with two product modules from Layer1: [Fast Cross Chain Swap](/docs/Product/fastswap), and [Bridge](/docs/Product/bridge).
-With the former you **swap** a token from one chain to a different kind on another chain; while on Bridge, you **transport** the same token from one chain to the other.
+As a trustless chain-to-chain interoperability protocol, zkLink functions as a middleware to connect isolated chains, empowers traders to solve liquidity problems, and provides multi-chain deployment solutions for Dapps developers.
+By connecting separate Layer1 networks with a single Layer2 engine, tokens belonging to different ecosystems can be directly swapped with each other on this second layer, without an intermediate token. zkLink achieves .

 ![zkLink Structure](../../static/img/ProductStructure1.jpg)

-By connecting separate Layer1 networks with a single Layer2 network, tokens belonging to different ecosystems can be directly swapped with each other freely on this second layer, without an intermediate token. **Users will see the pairs that have never been seen before**, such as CAKE-SUSHI, BNB-HT, USDT(ERC20)-USDT(BEP20), BUSD-HUSD, WBTC-BTCB, etc.

-To provide an exponentially better user experience for traders, zkLink enables fast cross-chain swaps between tokens from different Layer1 ecosystems without requiring users to first deposit tokens on Layer2, taking only less than a minute on high-performance chains such as Polygon, BSC and HECO.
-In addition to efficient cross-chain functionality for its users, zLink empowers developers and projects to bring the same fast, secure transactions to their respective platforms through the zkLink SDK, enabling even more interconnectivity between and across multiple chains and boosting the overall interoperability of the entire blockchain ecosystem.
+zkLink addresses the liquidity segmentation problem in a decentralized way.
+With the implementation of zero-knowledge technology, we realized cross-chain liquidity pairs on zkLink Layer2 Engine, and managed to provide fast cross-chain swaps service on Layer1 by a broker mechanism.

-zkLink v1 will support Ethereum, Polygon, Binance Smart Chain, Huobi ECO Chain (HECO), and in the foreseeable future, will also be connected with other smart chains and layer2 protocols such as Solana, Optimism, Fantom, etc.
+zkLink v1 will support Ethereum, Polygon, Binance Smart Chain, Avalanche, and in the foreseeable future, will also be connected with other smart chains and layer2 protocols such as Solana, Optimism, Fantom, etc.